 The count function counts the number of cells containing numbers for a selected range.
 This formula only works with numbers.
 It counts the cells where there are numbers.
-Formula for count is =COUNT(Cell Start : Cell End).
+The formula for the count is =COUNT(Cell Start: Cell End).

-We can see the difference in below image.
-On left side the result of the formula is 10 and on the right side the same formula shows result as 9 because on the right side one cell contains text.
+We can see the difference in the below image.
+On the left side, the result of the formula is 10 and on the right side, the same formula shows the result as 9 because on the right side one cell contains the text.

 3. COUNTA Function

 This function counts the number of non-empty cells in a selected range.
 It will count cells that have numbers and/or any other characters in them.